 The challenging terrain in the Andean Highlands offers unlimited hiking options.
 Though not all of us will make it to the top, here are 10 summits around Quito that can be visited in one day.

-Quilotoa is a waterfilled crater at the western side of the Andes.
+Quilotoa is a water filled crater at the western side of the Andes.
 It was formed by the collapse of the volcano about 800 years ago.
 Its elevation is 3,914m and it last erupted in 1280.
-As it is still an active volcano, you can see bubbles form when days are clear.
+As it is still an active volcano, you can see bubbles form when the weather is clear.

 The beautiful hike to go down the lake takes about 45 minutes.
 To go up, you will need a bit more time.
+Since some parts of the hike are very steep.
 If you don’t feel walking up or you are interested in an interesting cultural experience, you can rent a mule to take you to the top!

 It is possible to take a day tour from Quito to Quilotoa!